wowcee/laravel-package-seeds-auto-loader/README.md

-# SeedServiceProvider For Laravel Package
+# Seed Service Provider for Laravel Package

 This is a Laravel service provider used for automatically register seeds in a package when call a seeding command in console (e.g. db:seed, migrate:refresh --seed, ...)